 "We do not often see communities where voters, Town Meeting members, local leaders, the town manager and department heads are as uniformly receptive to new approaches for improving municipal government as in Groton," concluded the report.

 "Obviously, I'm pleased with the report," said Board of Selectmen member Peter Cunningham, who had also served as chairman of the Blue Ribbon Form of Governance Committee that shepherded the town's charter to eventual acceptance by voters.
 "I think it reaffirmed the decision by the town to adopt a charter and change of governance to a town manager form of government.
 It was a good decision."

 The DLS was originally asked to conduct a financial management review of the town by the Board of Selectmen in 2004.
-At the time, concerns had been raised about the budget formulation process and what, if anything, could be done to make it easier.

 In a process described in the updated report as being a "disconnected form of government," Groton's annual budget was put together by the Finance Committee with some input by the Board of Selectmen and town administrator.
 And although the report is careful to state that in Groton's case, the system had worked well, that might not always be the case.

 In response to the warning, the Board of Selectmen established a Blue Ribbon Town Governance Committee to look into the possibility of changing town government so that it would be the responsibility of a town manager to work with departments in preparing a municipal budget that selectmen and the Finance Committee would then review and recommend to Town Meeting.

 Those changes were approved by voters in 2008 with the adoption of a new town charter.